Sustainable Transportation and TDM

 Sustainability Indicators

-Various sets of indicators have been proposed and applied to evaluate sustainability.
-They expand on existing indicators, such as GDP, to account for diverse social goals and objectives (Redefining Progress).
+Various indicator sets have been proposed and applied to evaluate sustainability.
+They expand on existing indicators, such as GDP, to account for diverse social goals and objectives (Redefining Progress; Litman 2011).
 These include specific, measurable indicators that reflect progress toward community development objectives.
-Table 2 is an example of a Genuine Progress Indicator developed for Alberta, Canada (Pembina Institute, 2001).
+Table 2 is an example of a Genuine Progress Indicator developed for Alberta, Canada.
 Other regions, goals and analysis perspectives may require somewhat different indicators.

 Economic